Qengineering/BananaPi-M2-Zero-OV5640/README.md

 ```
 ### OpenCV
 Once the camera is set up, you can receive the video stream in OpenCV for further processing.<br/>
 We've added an example to the SD image.
-It is almost identical to the OpenCV camera example for the Raspberry Pi.<br/>
+It is almost identical to the OpenCV camera example for the Raspberry Pi.
 See our [webpage](https://qengineering.eu/opencv-c-examples-on-raspberry-pi.html) for more information.<br/><br/>
 ![output image]( https://qengineering.eu/images/BananaStreet.webp )<br/><br/>

 ------------